sparkdotfi/spark-docs-v2/docs/pages/dev/savings/cross-chain-savings-rate-oracle.md

 ### SSRAuthOracle

 Ensures the oracle receives data from an authorized data provider.
 This is intended to be one or more bridges which publish data to the oracle.
 Application-level sanity checks are included when new data is proposed to minimize damage in the event of a bridge being compromised.
 These sanity checks also enforce event ordering in case messages are relayed out of order. `maxSSR` is used as an upper bound for sanity checks to prevent malicious data from being proposed.

+### Rate Providers
+Rate Provider contracts take data from the AuthOracle and formats it for specific purposes and integrations.
+For example The Chainlink Rate Provider provides an up-to-date SSR conversion price in Chainlink format, enabling existing integrators of Chainlink oracles to easily consume this data.

 ### Forwarders & Receivers